go-aah/website/content/why-aah.md

 aah focuses on maintainability, performance, configurability, security and extensibility as application use cases expands.
 There are nice minimalistic, micro Go frameworks out there with own set of goals.

-aah framework goal is to achieve balanced Go web framework for small, medium, enterprise scale.
-Developer have to focus on application logic instead of building infrastructure, reinventing wheels.
+aah framework goal is to achieve rapid, highly configurable, very small footprint and balanced Go web framework for small, medium, enterprise scale.
+Developer have to focus on application logic instead of building infrastructure, reinventing the wheel.

-aah framework was inspired by Rails, Hapijs, Spring framework and Revel (Direction, Implementation and Goal is different).
+aah framework was inspired by Rails, Hapijs, Spring framework and Revel (I was part of the core-development team for the Revel).
+The direction and goal is different from Revel.

 **Read the framework [Features](/features.html) and [Documentation](https://docs.aahframework.org).
 If it's satisfies your use case then aah framework is for you.**